Princeton’s declining returns: an equity hedge story

 Princeton’s experience illustrates why total-portfolio return behavior can reveal what position-level information and reported asset-class allocations may miss.
 Total return takes everything into account: public and private assets, hedge-fund exposures, overlays, valuation lags, leverage, and the way all of those elements net against one another.

 The lesson is not that hedging was wrong, or that private equity was the problem.
 The lesson is that positions, allocations, and sleeves must ultimately be evaluated through the behavior of the total portfolio.
-For large asset owners, especially those with substantial private and hedge-fund allocations, the relevant question is not simply what do we own?
-It is how is the portfolio actually behaving — after all exposures and overlays net out?
+For large asset owners, especially those with substantial private and hedge-fund allocations, the relevant question is not simply: What do we own?
+It is: How is the portfolio actually behaving — after all exposures and overlays net out?

 In Princeton’s case, MPI’s returns-based analysis suggests that the answer changed materially over time.
 That change helps explain how an endowment described by PRINCO as 94% allocated to equity or equity-like assets could still miss much of the U.S. equity rally.